Employment law outlook for 2017

 Regulations came into force on 1 April 2017, which require “prescribed persons” to publish an annual report on any matters that are reported to them.
 Under the new regulations the report must be brought to the public’s attention.
 The most likely route will be for the prescribed person to place the report on their website.
 There are strict timings and the report must be published within 6 months of the end of the reporting period.
 The reporting period will be a 12 month period from 1 April each year.

 The list of prescribed persons includes HMRC, the Director of the Serious Fraud Office and the Health and Safety Executive.
-Making a disclosure to a prescribed person obviates the need to make the disclosure to the employer.
+The idea of a prescribed person is that employees can report whistleblowing concerns without the need to make the disclosure to the employer.
 However, the employee will only be able to make the disclosure in this way providing certain conditions are satisfied.
 These conditions are far more stringent than those where an employee is making a whistleblowing disclosure to their employer.
+Details relating to the worker, the employer or a person in respect of whom the disclosure has been made are not reported.

 Employers will need to publicise this development and the conditions so that the workforce know about this new avenue for whistleblowing concerns.
 Staff handbooks should be reviewed.